ZmnSCPxj/clboss/README.md

 by CLBOSS (they may still be closed by `lightningd` due to an HTLC timeout, or by the peer for any reason, or by you; this just suppresses CLBOSS).

+### `--clboss-min-channel-size=<satoshis>`

+Pass this option to `lightningd` to configure the minimum channel size CLBOSS should consider creating.

+The amount specified must be an ordinary number, and must be in satoshis unit, without any trailing units or other strings.

+The default is "500000", or 0.005 BTC.

+### `--clboss-max-channel-size=<satoshis>`

+Pass this option to `lightningd` to configure the maximum channel size CLBOSS should consider creating.

+The amount specified must be an ordinary number, and must be in satoshis unit, without any trailing units or other strings.

+The default is "16777215", or 0.16777215 BTC.

+Anything larger than this default is considered a large (or "wumbo") channel.
+Using wumbo-sized channels will require passing `lightningd` the `--large-channels|--wumbo` option.